Tomura/TacticalVRCoreExample/README.md

 Version: [4.26](https://github.com/ProTubeVR/ForceTubeVR-Unreal-Engine-Plugin/tree/master/UE4%20Versions/4.26/ForceTubeVRForUE4) or other version compatible with UE4.27

 ## Licenses
 All assets except the ones listed below are only licensed for the use with Unreal Engine.
 Please make sure to read the [Unreal Engine EULA](https://www.unrealengine.com/en-US/eula).

+The exceptions are:

 ### Low-Poly Sig MCX
 "Low-Poly Sig MCX" (https://skfb.ly/orGuy) by TastyTony is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).